akrav4enk0/Data-Science-Lab/docs/fib-latency-benchmark-guide.md

 # Fibonacci Latency Benchmark

-This custom created benchmark measures **per-request latency** for LLMs on a simple coding prompt (Fibonacci), using a custom script.
+This custom-created benchmark measures **per-request latency** for LLMs on a simple coding prompt (Fibonacci), using a custom script.

 It produces: